 The Corneal Dystrophy Foundation is listed on the National Institutes of Health web sites as a recognized support group for Corneal Dystrophy.

-discussion board with more than 100,000 logged messages provides sharing of experiences, information and support.
-Members discuss all aspects of corneal dystrophy, including
+board with more than 100,000 logged messages provides sharing of experiences, information and support.
+Members discuss all aspects of corneal dystrophy, including symptoms, coping, treatment,

 Volunteer Moderators within the Foundation maintain our volume of pages of information for members, regarding